AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Image Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/image.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Image Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/image.html) instead.

 The Adaptive Image foundation component generates images that are sized to fit the window in which the web page is opened.
 To use the component, you provide an image resource either from the file system or DAM.
 When the web page is opened, the web browser downloads a copy of the image that has been resized so that it is suitable for the current window.